 • Second, I am analyzing the changing spatial division of labor and the development of the renewable energy industry in South Africa.
 This work is financed by the DANIDA Fellowship Centre (DFC) as part of the project “Overcoming acceleration challenges in the South African energy transition (ACCELERATE).”

-• Third, I am developing a comparative political-economic account of ‘green industrial policy’ in Germany, Denmark, South Africa, and the United States, analyzing the economic, political, and ideological forms mediating the growth of the renewable energy industry.
+• Third, I am developing a comparative political-economic account of ‘green industrial policy’ in Germany, Denmark, South Africa, and the United States, analyzing the economic, political, and ideological forms mediating the uneven and faltering development of the renewable energy industry.

 Please feel free to write me an email at wiwe [at] dtu.dk